UW-GAC/primed-file-conversion/README.md

 bed_file | plink bed file
 bim_file | plink bim file
 fam_file | plink fam file
-fasta_file | (optional) fasta file.
+snps_only | boolean for whether to filter output file to SNPs only fasta_file | (optional) fasta file.
 If provided, plink2 attempts to assign ref and alt alleles according to the reference genome. out_prefix | (optional) prefix for output vcf file.
 If not provided, taken from the input bed filename.